Introduction

 OUR OPINION

-As for the previous trading day, the analysis of the Consumer Price Index (CPI) reveals several key trends and implications for the economy and financial markets.
+As for the previous trading day, let’s delve into the recent trends in the Consumer Price Index (CPI) and their broader economic implications.

 1. Component Contribution Analysis